justint/papaya/README.md

     recent_diary = "近期日记"
     more_diary = "更多日记"
     ```

-After that you should see `Diary` appeared in the navigation menu.
+   This will add both a hyperlink to your new _Diary_ section in the navigation menu, and a listing of the three most recent items from your _Diary_ section on your index page.

+#### Configuring URL menu items

-If you want to add a custom link in the navigation menu, you can add a special section in the `sections` configuration, for example:
+If you want to add a simple link to the navigation menu, add an item with a `name` and `url`.
+For example:

 ```toml
 [extra]